squito/squito.github.com/_posts/2013-06-18-profiling-bytebuffers.md

 However, the JIT is **not** whole-program analysis.
 It just knows about code that has been run so far in the active JVM.
 So when I ran my first benchmark on the array-wrapper, as far as the JIT was concerned, there *was* just one implementation, so it could remove the interface completely.
 Then the JIT needed to *undo* its elimination of the interface for subsequent benchmarks, and put dynamic dispatch back in.
-Indeed, if I ran the array-wrapper benchmark again, after the other benchmarks, its speed drops like the others (but a direct while loop on the array keeps the original performance, even if its run later on.)
+Indeed, if I ran the array-wrapper benchmark again, after the other benchmarks, its speed drops like the others.
+(A direct while loop on the array keeps the original performance, regardless of what order its run in.)

 So what does this mean for running benchmarks that compare multiple implementations of an interface?  _You have to know whether a JVM will only have one active implementation, or if multiple implementations will live side-by-side_.